-This Pathway to Prevention program will initiate a vision for change for young adults.
+This Pathway to Prevention program initiates a vision for change for young adults.
 Participants will acquire confident decision making skills through educational options, and progressive problem solving skills through workforce training.
 Youth who complete the Pathway to Prevention scholarship program will contribute back to humanity while serving as mentoring models to young men, women, boys, and girls creating a bridge back into the community.
 The Bridge transitional housing facilities will help youth build resources; implement development, growth, and education upon release.
 Youth who navigate across The Bridge can reenter the world in a restored position, make a positive impact in society, and bring visibility to their experiences in a professional, real-world, and healing environment.

-The P(RE)P Scholarship provides full tuition, room/board, books, and other exceptional learning experiences over four years to an accredited college, university, or trade school.
-P(RE)P will attract candidates from all backgrounds that have a compelling desire to pursue higher education, or a vocational trade in spite of many personal, socio-economic obstacles, including incarceration, poverty, and homelessness.
+The P(RE)P Scholarship provides partial tuition, room/board, books, and other exceptional learning experiences over four years to an accredited college, university, or trade school.
+P(RE)P will attract candidates from all backgrounds that have a compelling desire to pursue higher education, or a vocational trade in spite of many personal, socioeconomic obstacles, including incarceration, poverty, and homelessness.
 P(RE)P scholars are diligent, resilient and modeled individuals who want to make positive contributions as they reenter back into their communities.
 P(RE)P is a pathway for incarcerated youth to follow their educational and career goals while serving as models to youth who face similar disparities.
 P(RE)P will help bridge the gap to reentry, creating a Prison to College Pipeline (P2CP) for incarcerated youth while developing resources and life skills that will help prevent recidivism.

 Below is the selection criteria and specific standards used to identify qualified applicants.